lealog/usp-pa-vendor-rdk/de_dm_notify/RDK_DM_Discovery_Master_Guide.md

 Based on our design of **Boot Races, Batching, and Safety Fallbacks**, here is why this architecture is robust for real-world CPE environments:

 *   **The "Boot Race" Resilience (Path B)**: Even if our reactive "Signal-Listener" (Path A) is perfect, there is always a risk that a component starts before the USP Agent is ready to listen.
-Our **Proactive Fallback (Path B)** in `DiscoveryThread` (running every 5 mins) ensures that even if a signal is missed during a messy system boot, the data model will eventually reconcile and become complete.
+Our **Proactive Fallback (Path B)** fires once at boot — immediately after subscribing to NotifyDML — and catches any elements that registered while the Agent was initializing.
+After that, ongoing re-discovery relies on Path A: when a provider recovers and re-registers, a fresh NotifyDML subscription replays the registration events automatically via RBUS's internal `dmSyncSub` mechanism.
 *   **Performance Protection**: By using batching and thread-safe task hand-offs, the system ensures that discovery "storms" never block the critical real-time operations of the USP Agent.

 ---